-4.1.2 Installing Virtual Edge Gateway Using OVA Installer
+5.1.2 Installing Virtual Edge Gateway Using OVA Installer

-This procedure requires the vSphere Web Client ESXi 6.0 or later, and connection to an ESXi server.
+This procedure requires the vSphere Web Client 7.0 or later, and connection to an ESXi server.
+You will see the following screen when you to deploy in version lower than vSphere Web Client 7.0.

 First time Connect Edge Gateway installation is completed using a combination of the following steps, including using the flash drive in your packaging and steps performed using Connect Director.
-Refer to Configuring the Connect Edge Gateway on page 24 for configuration information after completing these steps.
+Refer to Configuring the Connect Edge Gateway on page 25 for configuration information after completing these steps.

 - 1. From vSphere client log on to vCenter server. - 2.
 Click File > Deploy OVF Template. - 3.
-Browse to the virtual Edge Gateway ova file located at: C:\inetpub\ftproot\egw\edge_gateway_installation.ova.
+Browse to the virtual Edge Gateway ova file located at: C:\inetpub\ftproot\egw\edge\gateway\installation.ova.
 Click Next. - 4.
 Review the OVF template details and click Next. - 5.
-Type a name for the deployed template and click Next. - Select the host, cluster, or resource pool that you want to deploy the virtual Edge Gateway.
-Click Next. - 7.
-Select the destination storage for virtual Edge Gateway files.
+Type a name for the deployed template and click Next. - 6.
+Select the host, cluster, or resource pool that you want to deploy the virtual Edge Gateway.
+Click Next.